Massachusetts disability benefits

 3. How Much Does SSDI Pay Each Month In Massachusetts Disability Benefits?

-The highest monthly SSDI payment amount anyone can qualify for in 2022 is $3,345.
-However, $1,358 is the average payment amount for disabled workers nationwide.
-The SSA averages your highest wages earned over a 35-year work history to find your monthly SSDI payment.
-Much like regular Social Security, that equals about 40% of your monthly paycheck.
+The highest monthly SSDI payment amount anyone can qualify for in 2023 is $3,627.
+However, most people awarded benefits in July 2023 got $1,681 each month, on average.
+The SSA uses your highest wages earned over a 35-year work history to find your monthly SSDI amount.
+Much like regular Social Security, that equals about 40% of your monthly work wages.
 If there’s a cost-of-living-adjustment (COLA) increase, though, your monthly payments can go up.

 4. Once Approved, Are Monthly SSDI Payments Permanent?

-Unfortunately, no. The SSA re-confirms your disability status every 3-7 years until you reach your FRA.
-After that, your Massachusetts disability benefits automatically convert into regular Social Security retirement.
+Unfortunately, no. The SSA checks up on your disability status every 3-7 years until you turn 67.
+After that, SSDI automatically turns into retirement benefits.
 But the amount you receive each month won’t change, and you don’t need to do any paperwork.
 This payment switch happens automatically, and you won’t miss a single bank deposit.

-Bonus Tip: Include copies of your full medical records purchased from your doctor along with your SSDI application.
-You need convincing evidence to prove your condition forced you to stop working for 12 months to qualify for SSDI!
+Bonus Tip: Pay your doctor for complete copies of your medical records to file along with your SSDI application.
+You need good, recent proof your health forced you to stop working for 12 months to qualify for SSDI!

 How to Get Massachusetts Disability Benefits Through the Supplemental Security Income (SSI) Program

-Already turned 65 or haven’t worked recently in jobs where you paid Social Security taxes?
+Already turned 65, haven’t worked recently or long enough in jobs where you paid Social Security taxes?
 Then you might qualify for Massachusetts disability benefits through the SSI program.
-It’s a federal monthly assistance program designed to help the poorest blind, disabled and older Americans.
-But unlike SSDI, the SSI program looks at your finances before deciding whether you may qualify.
-Read on to learn how the SSA screens SSI applicants based on health, income and assets, plus monthly payment amounts.
+It’s a federal aid program that helps who are blind, disabled, or at least 65 years old and have very little income.
+But unlike SSDI, the SSI program looks at your financial status first, then your health or age.
+Read on to learn how the SSA screens SSI claims based on health, income and assets, plus monthly pay amounts.

-1. Medical Eligibility Requirements for SSDI and SSI Are Identical
+1. Medical Exams for SSDI and SSI Are Identical

-You must be blind or meet the SSA’s definition of “disabled” to medically qualify for SSI or SSDI.
-Your medical condition must last at least one year or become fatal in order for you to qualify for SSI.
+You must be blind or meet the SSA’s definition of “disabled” to qualify for SSI or SSDI.
+Your health issues must last at least one year for you to qualify for SSI if you’re younger than 65.

-2. You Need Very Little Income and Almost No Assets To Get SSI Benefits
+2. You Need Very Little Income and Must Own Almost Nothing To Get SSI

-You cannot currently receive more than $1,350 in monthly income to qualify for SSI.
-That includes any money you get from other sources, like earned interest, alimony or child support payments.
-You must also hold less than $2,000 in assets under your name to qualify for Massachusetts disability benefits through SSI.
-Asset examples that they’ll count towards that limit include jewelry, stocks, bonds, your bank account, 401(k) or IRA funds.
-However, the SSA excludes certain things when counting up your total assets, such as:
+You cannot currently qualify for SSI if the total income from everyone in your home is higher than $1,470 every month.
+That includes any money you get from other sources, like earned interest, alimony, or child support.
+You must also own less than $2,000 in assets that you can easily sell for cash.
+Examples they’ll count towards your total asset limit include jewelry, stocks, bonds, your bank account, 401(k), or IRA funds.

 • Your home and the land it’s on, if you own it

-• One vehicle used for daily transportation needs
+• One vehicle used for daily travel needs

-• Your wedding ring, furniture, clothing and household goods (i.e., appliances, bedding, towels, etc.)
+• Your wedding ring, furniture, clothing, and other critical items (bedding, towels, etc.)

 Anything else you can sell for cash is an asset that counts toward your $2,000 maximum limit.
-The SSI asset limit for couples who apply is $3,000, and your monthly income can’t total more than $1,350 combined.
+The SSI asset limit for couples who apply is $3,000, and your monthly income added together can’t total more than $1,470.

 If Approved for SSI, You Also Qualify for Massachusetts State Supplement Program (SSP) Benefits